hosainnet/hosain.net/_posts/2015-02-07-getting-started-with-android-development-using-groovy-2.4-and-android-studio.markdown

 # Issues and tips

 * As I mentioned before, Android Studio doesn't fully support Groovy yet.
 For example you can't right click and create a Groovy class.
-You would have to create a empty file ending with '.groovy', and the annoying left hand side menu won't update to source folder name 'groovy'.
+You would have to create an empty file ending with '.groovy', and the annoying left hand side menu won't update to source folder name 'groovy'.

 * Annotate your classes with [@CompileStatic](http://docs.codehaus.org/display/GroovyJSR/GEP+10+-+Static+compilation) - this is especially good if you're just starting out or don't need to use much of the dynamic stuff as it forces strict typing at compile time. **It also helps greatly in performance**.